Blake Ferguson (rugby league): Background

-Ferguson was born in Sydney, Australia on 20 March 1990.
-A nephew of Solomon Haumono and a cousin of Anthony Mundine, Ferguson is of Aboriginal descent from Wiradjuri people, and is eligible for the Indigenous All Stars.
+Ferguson was born in Wellington, NSW on 20 March 1990.
+Ferguson is a cousin of Anthony Mundine.
+Ferguson is of Aboriginal descent from Wiradjuri people, and is eligible for the Indigenous All Stars.

 He played his junior rugby league at Wellington Cowboys and Earlwood Saints.

 NRL

 Cronulla-Sutherland Sharks

 Ferguson was the 2009 Cronulla-Sutherland Sharks season's top try scorer.
 He was just beaten by Jamal Idris as the rookie of the year at the 2009 Dally M Awards.

 Following a clause in his contract that allowed him to leave the Sharks if coach Ricky Stuart left, Ferguson also left the club at the end of 2010.

 Canberra Raiders

 Ferguson signed a 2-year deal to play with the Canberra Raiders starting from 2011.
 He was the Raiders top try-scorer for the season.

 Following his debut Origin game in 2013 Ferguson's league career took a highly publicised downward spiral following an indecent assault charge.
 Ferguson finished the 2013 Canberra Raiders season as the club's top try scorer.